 1. Inventory

 Your first step will be examining which parts of your current system are to be migrated.
 By engaging in a thorough inventory of your servers and services, you will have a better understanding of how your operations work and how to migrate them.
-This will put you in the best position when developing your Azure migration strategy.
+This will put you in the best position when developing your Azure migrating strategy.
 Collaborating with your organisation’s various internal teams will ensure you get different perspectives on your computing capabilities and requirements.

 2. Evaluation